Kangiriyanka/joe-farah/src/pages/projects/k-count.md

 &nbsp;

-Auto-focusing a field when the user wants to edit something using onAppear and DispatchQueue
+Auto-focusing a field when the user wants to edit a field using onAppear and DispatchQueue.

 ```swift
  @FocusState private var isFocused: Bool